ViniGarcia/HeterNet/README.md

   - NF5
 ```

-The domain definition requires a unique ID, the domain cost (float), the available orchestrators (list of strings), the domain type (string), and the available transitions, which indicate connections/links with other domains (using the ID) and metrics to evaluate such connections/links by latency (float) and available interdomain bandwidth (float).
-Here is an example with three fully connected domains (D0, D1, and D2):
+<p align="justify">The domain definition requires a unique ID, the domain cost (float), the available orchestrators (list of strings), the domain type (string), and the available transitions, which indicate connections/links with other domains (using the ID) and metrics to evaluate such connections/links by latency (float) and available interdomain bandwidth (float).
+Here is an example with three fully connected domains (D0, D1, and D2):</p>

 ```
 DOMAINS: